-- 3. Electric Line of Business Entities doing business in the Western Interconnection that do not own, control, or operate transmission or distribution lines in the Western Interconnection; - 4.
-End users and entities that represent the interests of end users; and - 5.
+- 1. Large Transmission Owners; - 2.
+Small Transmission Owners; - 3.
+Electric Line of Business Entities doing business in the Western Interconnection that do not own, control, or operate transmission or distribution lines in the Western Interconnection; - 4.
+End Users and entities that represent the interests of end users; and - 5.
 Representatives of state and provincial governments.

 WECC membership is open to any person or entity that has an interest in the reliable and secure operation of the Western Interconnection BPS.
-WECC membership is not required for participation in the WECC Standards Development process.
+WECC membership is not required for participation in the WECC Standards Development process or any other stakeholder proceeding.2

-WECC is governed by a Board of Directors (Board), composed of nine independent Directors elected by the WECC membership, and WECC's president and CEO as appointed by the Board.
-The nine Directors are compensated by WECC for their governance and oversight.
+WECC is governed by a nine-member independent Board of Directors (Board) elected by the WECC membership, and WECC's president and chief executive officer.
+The nine independent directors are compensated by WECC for their time.